microsoft/pxt-arcade/docs/developer/game-loop.md

 });
 ```

-It is generally better to avoid doing this whenever possible though, as it can make the game state much harder to reason about.
+It is generally better to avoid doing this whenever possible though, as it can make it much harder to keep track of the game state in your program code.